 - Web speech – New language-based technological advancements in AI can improve the web navigation and searching experience.
 These web speech APIs integrate voice recognition technology, syntactical analysis, and machine learning to seamlessly convert voice to text and vice versa.
 This click- and typing-free internet interaction can improve information accessibility for those with a disability or low technological acumen.

-Machine learning is an application of AI that allows systems to process data and learn to improve the performance of a specific task without explicit programming.
+Machine learning is an application of artificial intelligence that allows systems to process data and learn to improve the performance of a specific task without explicit programming.
 Deep learning is a form of machine learning that mimics human learning patterns to gain an understanding of unstructured data sets and generate intelligent decisions.

 - Medical decision making — Deep-learning programs such as Enlitic can optimize physician decision making by analyzing a patient’s past medical history, diagnostic information, and symptoms to provide actionable insights.
 These programs learn as they process data, improving their ability to identify diseases and provide treatment planning.